stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.buildingblocks/glossarydocument/_index.md

 ## Remarks

-Some documents, usually templates, can contain AutoText, AutoCorrect entries and/or Building Blocks (also known as glossary document entries, document parts or building blocks).
+Some documents, usually templates, can contain AutoText, AutoCorrect entries and/or Building Blocks (also known as *glossary document entries*, *document parts* or *building blocks*).

 To access building blocks, you need to load a document into a [Document](../../aspose.words/document/) object.
 Building blocks will be available via the [GlossaryDocument](../../aspose.words/document/get_glossarydocument/) property.